BLB Solicitors

 (b) the property or any part of it is let on terms under which the seller (whether as landlord or as tenant) is obliged to insure against loss or damage.

-Buyers are often surprised when their conveyancing solicitor informs them that they must insure the property from exchange of contracts, even though the seller is still likely to be in occupation.
+Buyers are often surprised when told they must insure the property from exchange of contracts, even if the seller remains in occupation.
+The standard conditions also cover the position if both parties have insurance in place between exchange and completion.

 Check out our Completion Day Checklist.